neumino/neumino.github.io/movies.md

-### Mary Queen of Scots
+### White Boy Rick
-*Released on 2018-09-14, vote average 10*
+*Released on 2018-09-14, vote average 4.7*

-Mary Stuart attempts to overthrow her cousin Elizabeth I, Queen of England, only to find herself condemned to years of imprisonment before facing execution.
+The story of teenager, Richard Wershe Jr., who became an undercover informant for the police during the 1980s and was ultimately arrested for drug-trafficking and sentenced to life in prison.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/wnqjSgMU36U?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/qns48PtK2io?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>